wespa4/s21-games/README.md

 # s21-games
-Simple console games written in C
+Simple console games written in C for a survival camp of S21